tdv/go-care/README.md

 # Examples
 The [examples](https://github.com/tdv/go-care/tree/main/examples) demonstrate go-care package's features.
 Having run server and client with different param-set you can try the ones.
-- ['Greeter'](https://github.com/tdv/go-care/tree/main/examples/greeter) is close to being an canonical 'Hello World' example, having demonstrated all basic features.
+- ['Greeter'](https://github.com/tdv/go-care/tree/main/examples/greeter) is close to the canonical 'Hello World' example, demonstrating all basic features.
 - ['Redis Greeter'](https://github.com/tdv/go-care/tree/main/examples/redis_greeter) is the same, but with Redis like an external cache is.

 # Compiler and OS